Arthurkhan/star-gazer-analysis/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch from `phase-2-state-simplification`
+2. Create a feature branch from `main`
 3. Make your changes
 4. Submit a pull request